 The impact of China, with its struggling real estate market and its regulatory interventions in sectors such as technology, should not be underestimated.

 At the same time, important international initiatives are underway to develop more sustainable, resilient and circular economies in response to the challenges posed by climate change and global warming.

 Recent natural catastrophe events such as wildfires in Southern Europe and California and floods in Germany, the US and China have emphasized the importance for regulators to focus on climate change and the impact on credit risk (including stress tests).
 More and more banks and insurers are expected to assign individual responsibility for overseeing financial risks arising from climate change, while investors are paying closer attention to the proper disclosure of the risk that it poses for the company or financial instrument they invest in, as demonstrated by a number of recent actions.

 4. Heightened US litigation risk for non-US domiciled companies

-A surge of new lawsuit filings, the recent openness of certain courts to extending long-arm jurisdiction, and a possibly record-breaking settlement announced in October 2021, point to heightened US litigation risk for directors and officers of non-US domiciled companies.
+A surge of new lawsuit filings, the recent openness of certain courts to extending long-arm jurisdiction, and a possibly record-breaking settlement announced, point to heightened US litigation risk for directors and officers of non-US domiciled companies.